So, you’ve decided on a home birth! These essential items and advice can help make sure you are prepared for your home birth.

 Food/Drinks

-You will need to have food and drinks for everyone attending your home birth, this include your midwives, family, your partner, and yourself.
-It would be a good idea to have easy freezer meals prepared or take-out if you choose, because no one is going to want to have to cook a elaborate meal during your home birth.
+Having easy freezer meals prepared or take-out are the best options, because no one is going to want to cook a meal during your home birth.

 Old/Dark Towels

 A LOT of towels will be used.
-And they will get very dirty, so either get a bunch of cheep towels you can throw out, or use dark colours so they do not become stained with blood
+And they will get very dirty, so either get a bunch of cheep towels you can throw out, or use dark colours so they do not become stained.

 ** HOME BIRTH TIP ** If blood does get on something that you didn’t want ruined, peroxide takes out blood stains.